wp-plugins/tagaroo/README.txt

 == Changelog ==

+= 1.4.6 =

+* Fixed bug with the setting of response headers in flickr api proxy

 = 1.4.5 =

-* Remove features that are now included in the version of jQuery bundled with WordPRess.
+* Remove features that are now included in the version of jQuery bundled with WordPress
-* Tested compatibility up to WordPress 3.4.
+* Tested compatibility up to WordPress 3.4

 = 1.4.4 =